 Hero images

-• Should I use a carousel?
+- Should I use a carousel?
 Probably not.
 Most users will not linger on a page long enough to flip through a carousel.
 If you need convincing, here’s a blunt explanation of why carousels generally are a bad idea.
-However, the web team recognizes that photo carousels often are a good political solution.
-If you must create one, please use no more than three images.
+However, the web team recognizes that photo carousels can be a strategic way to address multi-pronged missions.
+If you must create one, use no more than three images.

 Icons